 Kalba Meadows from citizens’ rights group France Rights said: “If you miss this deadline without ‘reasonable grounds’ you’re at risk of losing your right to live in France altogether – you could effectively become a sans papiers or undocumented migrant with all that that entails.”

-People living in France without the appropriate papers cannot legally work, they are not entitled to healthcare, social care or benefits and they will not be able to legally rent property.
+People living in France without the appropriate papers cannot legally work, they are not entitled to healthcare, social care or benefits and are not able to legally rent property.

 Having citizenship of an EU country has in the past spared Brits most of the administrative formalities of moving abroad, thanks to EU freedom of movement.
-But those days are now over and Brits will become what is known in immigration terms as Third Country Nationals.
+But those days are now over and Brits are now what is known in immigration terms as Third Country Nationals.

 But what does that mean in practical terms for people who are already here?